Isn’t spring the perfect time to prepare simple, nourishing salads?

 - Chives add a lovely, delicate onion (or garlicky if you use garlic chives) flavor

-- Thyme leaves can be pushed off the stem and thrown in with mixed greens, or added to salad dressing (such as my favorite, a balsamic and thyme combo)
+- Thyme leaves can be pulled off the stem and thrown in with mixed greens, or added to salad dressing

 - Chervil tastes similar to parsley